twomice/com.aghstrategies.publicmailings/README.md

 com.aghstrategies.publicmailings
 ================================
-This creates archive list of public mailings in CiviCRM.
+This extension creates archive list of public mailings in CiviCRM.
 You will need to enable the "CiviMail: view public mail" permission.
 This only pulls completed mailings that have the "Public Pages" set for the visibility.

 Modifiers*
 You can pass modifiers through the url to filter the list of mailings.
 These can also be used in combination with one another. ---Template Id--- If you want only public mailings that use a specific mailing template: "civicrm/public_mailings_list&reset=1&tid=22"